Xeo786/Rufaydium-Webdriver/README.md

 >Note: Switching frame would not work for [Session.CDP](https://github.com/Xeo786/Rufaydium-Webdriver#cdpframes)

 ## Error Handling
-Error Handling works with all methods, except methods that return Element pointer Few common functionalities
+Error Handling works with all methods, except methods that return an Element pointer Few common functionalities

 ## Accessing Element / Elements
 The following methods return with an element pointer.